pungggi/mouse_gestures/README.md

   - `description`: Optional description of what the command does
   - `waitForCompletion`: Whether to wait for the command to complete before executing the next one (only applies in sequential mode)
   - `args`: Optional array of arguments to pass to the command

+This should allow you to work with the extension, but if you want to go deeper then read further:

 ## Complex Gesture Patterns